chirpstack/chirpstack-v3-to-v4/README.md

 	--ns-config-file /etc/chirpstack-network-server/chirpstack-network-server.toml
 ```

-**Warning:** only run this against an empty ChirpStack v4 database as this utilty
+**Warning:** only run this against an empty ChirpStack v4 database as this utility
 will drop all tenants and users from the ChirpStack v4 database.

 ## Notes

-* This utilty is compatible with the ChirpStack v4.4.0 or later database schema.
+* This utility is compatible with the ChirpStack v4.4.0 or later database schema.
-* This utilty does not support [environment variables](https://www.chirpstack.io/docs/chirpstack/configuration.html#environment-variables) in configuration files, like ChirpStack does.
+* This utility does not support [environment variables](https://www.chirpstack.io/docs/chirpstack/configuration.html#environment-variables) in configuration files, like ChirpStack does.

 ## Building from source